Akpassa Law:

 The requirements to be eligible for a U Visa are the following:

-- Being a victim of a crime involved suffering significant physical or mental abuse.
+• Being a crime victim entails experiencing significant physical or mental abuse.

-- Being able to provide information about the criminal activity of which you were a victim.
-There are exceptions if the victim is under the age of 16 where a close third party can report the crime on her or his behalf.
+• Having the ability to provide information about the criminal activity you experienced.
+If the victim is under the age of 16, a close third party can report the crime on their behalf.

-- Can assist law enforcement in the investigation and/or prosecution of the crime, proven through a Law Enforcement Certification.
+• The ability to assist law enforcement in the investigation and/or prosecution of the crime, as verified through a Law Enforcement Certification.

-- The victim is admissible to the United States.
-If it is not inadmissible, it is imperative to speak with a U Visa attorney about the next steps.
+• The victim is admissible to the United States.
+If not, it is imperative to consult with a U Visa attorney regarding the next steps.

 Is it advisable to go to a U Visa lawyer?

-The U Visa process is not easy, make sure you do it right with the best legal assistance possible.
+The U Visa process is challenging, so it’s essential to ensure you do it correctly with the best legal assistance available.